jonnonz1/nz-statute-book/acts/public/1992/health-and-safety-in-employment-act-1992.md

       (ii) receives no reward for work performed as a volunteer; and (b) does not include a person who is in a place of work for the purpose of receiving on the job training or gaining work experience.
-(2) For the avoidance of doubt, it is hereby declared that— (a) A person may at the one time be 2 or more of any of the following: a contractor, an employer, a person who controls a place of work, a principal, a self-employed person, and a subcontractor; and this Act may impose duties on or in respect of the person accordingly; and
+(2) For the avoidance of doubt, it is hereby declared that— (a) a person may at the one time be 2 or more of any of the following: a contractor, an employer, a person who controls a place of work, a principal, a self-employed person, and a subcontractor; and this Act may impose duties on or in respect of the person accordingly; and
-  (b) This Act may at the one time impose the same duty on 2 or more persons, whether in the same capacity or different capacities; and
+  (b) this Act may at the one time impose the same duty on 2 or more persons, whether in the same capacity or different capacities; and
-  (c) A duty imposed by this Act on any person is not diminished or affected by the fact that it is also imposed on 1 or more other persons, whether in the same capacity or in different capacities.
+  (c) a duty imposed by this Act on any person is not diminished or affected by the fact that it is also imposed on 1 or more other persons, whether in the same capacity or in different capacities.
 (3) To avoid doubt, a person is in a place of work whenever and wherever the person performs work including in a place that— (a) the person moves through; or
   (b) itself moves.